How To Protect Yourself if You're Cohabiting in New Jersey

 You and your partner may have children together, or you may have children from prior relationships.
 Agreements about your respective responsibilities for children should be covered in an agreement, as well, although New Jersey law applies the same custody, child support and visitation rights and obligations whether parents are married or not.

 One key distinction for unmarried couples is that there is no presumption of paternity; it must be established legally.
 The best and most straightforward way to do this is for the father to sign the birth certificate immediately following birth.
 Parents may also agree to paternity.
+Where a child is biologically related to only one of the partners, there will be no legal parental relationship unless the second parent legally adopts the child (just as with a married stepparent).

 Estate Planning

-It’s critical to cover your bases when cohabiting in planning for aging, disability and death because the default in a non-marital partnership is that you have no legal relationship.
+It’s critical to cover your bases when cohabiting in planning for aging, disability, and death because the default in a non-marital partnership is that you have no legal relationship.
 You will need several key documents to establish one:

-- Beneficiary Designations.
 Naming a beneficiary on retirement accounts, insurance and other assets allows these items to transfer to the named person without having to go through probate, whether or not you have a will.

-If you’re in an unmarried cohabiting relationship, the best way to protect your mutual interests is to discuss these legal protections with a law firm and an experienced family law attorney or new jersey divorce lawyer.
+If you’re in an unmarried cohabiting relationship, the best way to protect your mutual interests is to discuss these legal protections with a law firm and an experienced family law attorney or New Jersey divorce lawyer.

 For more information on this area, see our overview of family law.